PabRod/pabrod.github.io-src/content/pages/publications-en.md

 Books
 -----

-I’ve been involved in the redaction of 1 book:
+I’ve been involved in the writing of 1 book:

 <table>
 <thead>